 How to DIY your basic brand visuals (easy, effective & no BS)

 You CAN create a professional-quality logo yourself (without hiring a designer).
-In this week's video training and blog post about BRAND VISUALS, you'll learn:
+In this week's training and blog post about BRAND VISUALS, you'll learn:

 - Why you should stop asking for logo advice on Facebook